honojs/website/getting-started/cloudflare-workers.md

 ## Service Worker mode or Module Worker mode

-There are two syntax for writing the Cloudflare Workers. _Service Worker mode_ and _Module Worker mode_.
+There are two syntaxes for writing the Cloudflare Workers. _Service Worker mode_ and _Module Worker mode_.
 Using Hono, you can write with both syntax:

 ```ts
 // Service Worker